tencentcloud-tci/terraform-tencentcloud-multiversx-node/README.md

  - `need_tat_commands` set 'false' only if the commands are already deployed (if previous/paralel deployment existed)
  - `floating_cbs` ID of the floater disk which will be used to download and extract the node DB history
  - `extra_firewall_rules` define own custom firewall inbound rule

-For reference here is the [Tencent Cloud Terraform provider](https://registry.terraform.io/providers/tencentcloudstack/tencentcloud/latest/docs/resources/lighthouse_instance)
+ - `cbsX_disk_size` where X=0,1,2. this variable defines the size of the disk for the node databases For reference here is the [Tencent Cloud Terraform provider](https://registry.terraform.io/providers/tencentcloudstack/tencentcloud/latest/docs/resources/lighthouse_instance)

 ### Stack deployment